alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 44. Weite Fibonacci function
 45. Which data structure use for file system modeling?
 46. What do you like in C#?
+47. Difference between Managed and Unmanaged code in .NET

 ASP.NET